Aonishiki Arata: Up and comer

 During the 2025 July tournament in Nagoya, Aonishiki earned his first ever career kinboshi on the third day by defeating yokozuna Hōshōryū.
 This occurred in Aonishiki's 12th professional tournament, which set a new speed record for the fastest wrestler in the history of the six-tournament system (established in 1958) to get their first gold star.
 The previous record was 14 tournaments, which was set by former ōzeki Konishiki in 1984 and matched by Tomokaze in 2019.
 By the midway point of the tournament he was one win off the lead, having won five matches against seven opponents ranked at komusubi or higher.
 On Day 11 he moved into a share of the tournament lead.
 He dropped out of the lead when he was defeated in his Day 14 contest by new maegashira Kusano, and was defeated by leader Kotoshoho himself the following day, who claimed his first top-division tournament as a result.
 Aonishiki was awarded runner-up in a five-way tie with Atamifuji, Kusano (who had also lost on the final day), Ōnosato, and Tamawashi, also earning the Technique prize.
+Prior to the start of the July tournament, NHK released a documentary on Aonishiki titled Blue Whirlwind: A Ukrainian sumo wrestler.

 In September 2025, Aonishiki was promoted to the rank of komusubi.
 With his promotion, he became the first Ukrainian to be promoted to san'yaku, as well as the first san'yaku competitor for Ajigawa stable.
 Having been promoted to komusubi in 12 tournaments, Aonishiki also set a new record for the fastest promotion to san'yaku since the introduction of the six-tournament system in 1958 (except wrestlers who entered sumo by way of tsukedashi), beating the 14 tournament record jointly held by former yokozuna Asashōryū and former ōzeki Konishiki and Kotoōshū.
 His promotion also makes him the third wrestler in sumo history (excluding tsukedashi), after Akebono and Kotoōshū, to be promoted to the san'yaku ranks without ever having recorded more losses than wins since debut in the jonokuchi division.
 During this tournament, he achieved on Day 9 his 100th victory since turning professional, becoming the fastest wrestler (excluding tsukedashi system) to reach this milestone since his debut, since the introduction of the seven-day tournament system for wrestlers in makushita and below in 1960.
 Aonishiki finished the tournament with eleven wins, his fourth consecutive tournament in makuuchi with this score.
 For his performances, he was awarded the Technique Prize for the second consecutive tournament.